 Professionals Intensive - Supporting Families with Hand in Hand Parenting

-Learn valuable new skills, consistent with the latest developmental neuroscience research, for supporting parents and children.
+You will develop valuable new skills, consistent with the latest developmental neuroscience, for supporting parents and children in your practice.

-Join us for an eight-week intensive course in Hand in Hand Parenting, designed for psychologists, therapists, social workers, teachers, early childhood professionals, medical professionals, members of the clergy, and parent outreach workers.
-Your choice of class sessions.
+You are invited to an eight-week intensive training in Hand in Hand Parenting.
+This program is designed for professionals like you, psychologists, therapists, social workers, teachers, early childhood professionals, medical professionals, members of the clergy, and parent outreach workers.
 20 CEUs available from the California Board of Behavioral Sciences.
 Course fee $747.
 The online classroom is open and ready for you now.
-The next class conference-call sessions begin in April 2017.
-See below for details.
+Join one of our small-group mentoring calls.
+The registration deadline for the September session is Monday, August 28th.

 eight-week intensive course